wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 <hr>
 **Chanje Kunda** · *Climate for Healing*

-Join Chanje to repurpose some of the 350 million tonnes of single-use plastic wasted every year.
+Join Chanje to repurpose some of the 350 million tonnes of single-use plastic waste created every year.
 Wearing it, dancing with it, and creating art with it — Chanje brings focus to the need to ban single-use plastics.

 Poet, performance artist, writer, and film-maker Chanje's work explores 21st century life, and aims to use art as a tool to transform lives, shift consciousness, and bring joy.